 Lines 197-198.
 Juveniles feed and mature while adults feed, do not mature any longer, and reproduce.
 All stages pay maturity maintenance as shown in Table 2.
 Please explain the energy allocation clearer.
 Also explain how the model handles starvation.
 Hypoxia combined with food limitation may lead to this situation.

 Thank you for these suggestions to describe the energy allocation more clearly and accurately.
 We have added this information and rephrased some of the existing text to improve the explanation.
 We have added a short paragraph describing starvation at line 228, following the detailed description of other fluxes.
+“Starvation is defined in two stages, with the first stage being insufficient flux of assimilates to the somatic fraction to meet maintenance requirements so that energy is diverted from the flux to maturation or the reproduction buffer.
+In the second stage, when the flux to both the somatic and reproductive branches is insufficient and the reproduction buffer is empty or puberty has not been reached, structure is converted to assimilates with conversion efficiency yAV to go towards maintenance costs (Jager, 2018).”

 Table 1 has a parameter “yield of assimilates on volume” (volume of what), but it is not explained how it is used.
 The term volume is used in several definitions, and you should explain in the text its connection with structural mass.